 Europe & Asia leading in OA

-Asia, as a region, produces more publications overall than the rest of the world but in 2021, Europe and Asia each produced 38% of the world’s gold OA articles, reviews and conference papers (Americas, 18%, Africa 4% and Oceania 2%).
-Many countries/regions in Europe are leaders in embracing open access and 48% of publications authored in Europe (as a geographical region, not the European Union) were gold OA in 2021.
+Asia, as a region, produces more publications overall than the rest of the world, followed by Europe and the Americas.
+In 2022 these regions produced 43%, 35% and 17% of the world’s gold OA articles, reviews and conference papers, respectively (Africa 4%, Oceania 2%).
+Many countries/regions in Europe are leaders in embracing open access and 52% of publications authored in Europe (as a geographical region, not the European Union) were gold OA in 2022.